pl247/ai-monitor/README.md

 This simple script provides a compact view of CPU performance, memory utilization as well as GPU memory and GPU performance

-This script will only work if the following commands work on your system:

 ### Sample Output

 ```